 You can easily add a new custom column of data to your model using Query Editor in Power BI Desktop.
 You can create and rename your custom column using easy buttons to create M formulas that define your custom column.
+The M formula has a comprehensive function reference content set.

 Creating a custom column is another Applied Step to the query you create in Query Editor, which means it can be changed, moved earlier or later, or modified at any time.